BEIJING Dec 26 China will send its special

-China to send envoy to South Sudan to help push peace talks
+envoy for Africa to South Sudan to help push talks, China's

 China has extensive energy interests in South Sudan.

 It is already the biggest investor in oilfields in South